-Learn how to become an expert egg separator!
+Learn how to separate eggs without any special tools!
 There are three different ways to separate eggs, and I’m showing you all three plus lots of tips so you can separate with success every time.

 It might sound like a simple thing, but separating eggs is an essential thing in some recipes.
 Maybe you want to make a great meringue or egg white omelet or decadent custard – knowing how to separate eggs will make these recipes a lot easier.